HerrNamenlos123/JTAG_Interface/README.md

 ## Something's not working...

-In case something isn't working as expected or you're having trouble getting JTAG to work or you need help modifying the project to fit your needs, don't hesitate to contact me at:
+In case something isn't working as expected or you're having trouble getting JTAG to work or you need help modifying the project to fit your needs, don't hesitate to contact me.
+Also in case you find a bug or want to request a feature or anything similar, just contact me at:
 <HerrNamenlos123@gmail.com>

 Don't be shy, just write like `Hey, i can't get my project to work...` and I would be glad to be helpful.